Camunda: License

+Since October 2024, Camunda has released all components of Camunda 8 Self-Managed, including Zeebe, Operate Tasklist, Optimize, and Identity, under Camunda License 1.0.
+This license allows access to the source code of these components and the free use for development and testing purposes, but requires a production license for deployment..
+The Camunda 7 series was available as open-source software under the Apache License 2.0 and is now being maintained by several forked projects.

 Features

 Camunda consists of a number of components and applications that are used together to define and execute business processes:

 The Camunda Modeler desktop application and web modeler allow developers to create and edit BPMN process diagrams and DMN decision tables.

 External endpoints can be integrated into processes via Connectors, which are pre-built and customizable packages consisting of BPMN elements and API templates.
 With the release of Camunda 8.3, Camunda Marketplace was added, allowing users to share and download additional Connectors for various business systems.

 Created files are deployed in the Camunda engine, which use a BPMN parser to transform BPMN 2.0 XML files, and DMN XML files, into Java objects, and implements BPMN 2.0 constructs with a set of BPMN Behavior implementations.

 Typical use cases for the Camunda BPMN Workflow Engine can be microservices orchestration and human task management.

 The Camunda DMN Decision Engine executes business-driven decision tables.
 It is pre-integrated with the Workflow Engine but can be used as a standalone application via REST or inside Java applications.

 Camunda's additional web applications provide the following tools for developers and business users: